 The ANZCA Trainee Committee (ATC) and the ANZCA New Zealand Trainee Committee (NZTC)

-These have been in existence since 2005.
-Each region in Australia has a committee, as do New Zealand, Hong Kong, Malaysia, and Singapore.
-Their role is to provide a link between trainees and the core functions of ANZCA, as well as look after the welfare of trainees.
+These were formed in 2005 and each region in Australia has a committee, as does New Zealand, Hong Kong, Malaysia, and Singapore.
+Their role is to provide a link between trainees and the core functions of ANZCA, as well as look after trainee welfare

-The major work of the NZTC has been to produce the trainee handbook, Anaesthesia Training in New Zealand Made Easy, which aims to guide trainees through their anaesthesia courses.
+The ANZCA NZTC’s major work has been to produce the trainee handbook, Anaesthesia Training in New Zealand Made Easy, which aims to guide trainees through their anaesthesia courses.
 It is an excellent publication and recommended reading.

-The NZSA Trainee Representative is an invited observer to the meetings of both the ATC and the NZTC.
+The NZSA Trainee Representative is an invited observer to both the ATC and NZTC meetings.

-They produce a bi-yearly handbook for trainee members and 2009 marked the first time that this was sent out to all ANZCA trainees, as a collaborative project between GASACT, the ATC, and the NZSA.
+A bi-yearly handbook for trainee members, sent out to all ANZCA trainees, is a collaborative project between TMG, the ATC, and the NZSA.

 The Doctors in Training Council (DiTC) of the New Zealand Medical Association (NZMA)

 The DiTC links all future consultants and GPs in New Zealand.
 They have members from diverse backgrounds, at different stages in their careers.
-Each year there is a Trainee Forum, where trainee representatives from every college and organisation representing trainees and medical students in New Zealand meet to discuss issues which affect us all.
+Each year there is a Trainee Forum, where trainee reps from every college and organisation representing trainees and medical students in New Zealand meet to discuss issues which affect us all.
 This is a very important mechanism of cross-fertilisation between specialities.
-It is attended by the NZSA Trainee Representative and the ANZCA New Zealand Trainee Committee chair as representatives of all NZ anaesthesia trainees.
+It is attended by the NZSA Trainee Rep and the ANZCA NZ Trainee Committee Chair representing all NZ anaesthesia trainees.

 The New Zealand Resident Doctors Association (RDA)

 The RDA is the major representative association for Resident Medical Officers (RMOs) in New Zealand.
 Most RMOs are members of the RDA.
-The most important role of the RDA is the negotiation of the Multi-Employer Collective Agreement (MECA) which covers RMOs employed by DHBs throughout New Zealand.
+The most important role of the RDA is negotiation of the Multi-Employer Collective Agreement (MECA) which covers RMOs employed by DHBs across New Zealand.